Crowe-Brian-J/treehouse_u11_sql_library_manager_ai_assisted/README.md

 _What were the downsides, limitations, or challenges when relying on AI during this project?_

 - _(Downside 1)_ - Even when given explicit instructions, some AI  assistants would ignore the instructions and do whatever they wanted to do.
 - _(Downside 2)_ - Because I'm not the one writing the code, I don't know what it says until I read it.
 In reality the code could be doing anything and I wouldn't know what it does until the assistant was finished.
-Having the assistant write long blocks of code, which really saves time, meant I had more code to look at before I could determine everything was in good working order.
+Having the assistant write long blocks of code, which really saves time, meant I had more code to look at before I could determine everything was in good working order, which really doesn't save time.
 - _(Downside 3)_ -